Our Faculty

 Background

-Bailey Sincox's research spans the theater of Shakespeare and his contemporaries, gender studies, reception and adaptation studies (including theater, film and the novel), and history of the book.
-At Binghamton, she teaches World Literature I and II as well as courses on 16th- and 17th-century English works.
+Bailey Sincox's research spans early modern drama, gender studies, reception and adaptation studies, and the history of the book.
+At Binghamton, she teaches World Literature I and II as well as courses in medieval and early modern studies.

 Her academic writing has appeared in venues including Shakespeare Studies, Shakespeare Survey, Shakespeare, Notes and Queries, The Seventeenth Century Journal, English Literary Renaissance and The Review of English Studies; she has also written academic reviews for Shakespeare Bulletin and Renaissance Quarterly.
 Beyond the academy, her writing has appeared in The Drift, Harvard Review, The Rambling, The Fence, Public Books and Los Angeles Review of Books.
-She is working on a new introduction to Much Ado About Nothing for the Oxford World's Classics editions of Shakespeare.
+She has recently completed a new introduction to Much Ado About Nothing for the Oxford World's Classics editions of Shakespeare.

 Select Publications